 If not, it can be as easy as adding a few small details to certain chapters to puff out the character.
 A little bit of graffiti revealing the local political climate, an overhead conversation that uncovers a local legend, a snippet from a newspaper that includes pertinent headlines for the populace.

 The key here is not to just add these details in willy-nilly, but to give them a reason for existing; otherwise it’s essentially just fluff.
-Try to tie these small details into the grander feeling you’re going for in the scene—you could even tie them into one of the subplots you came up with during step 2.
+Try to tie these small details into the grander feeling you’re going for in the scene, chapter or grander novel—there might even be opportunity for a subplot.

 6) Tweaking the Dialogue